Online Presentations and Discussions | PCOM Diversity Programs

 Black History Month - Advancing a Black Health Agenda

-The Office of Diversity and Community Partnerships along with Supporting One Another As We Rise (SOAR) present “Advancing a Black Health Agenda” with Melicia Whitt-Glover, PhD, the executive director of the Council on Black Health.
+The Office of Diversity and Community Relations along with Supporting One Another As We Rise (SOAR) present “Advancing a Black Health Agenda” with Melicia Whitt-Glover, PhD, the executive director of the Council on Black Health.
 The Council on Black Health is a national research network that advances health equity and aims to develop solutions to achieve healthy Black communities through thoughtful discussion led by Black leaders on the council and in the community.

 WATCH NOW